andrewfell/CERC-PIWars2019/Rishan-s Programs/README.md

 Ultrasonic Distance Sensor code

 All of this code is done on Raspberry Pi 3 and may not work on other Operating Systems.

+For the four-wheeled chassis, the battery supply should be (research to be done)